Skip to Content, Navigation, or Footer.

 The rest of the play is told through these transcripts, as Erin gathers Grace al-Bahr (Brooke Sosin), Porter Grace (Dom Balise), Daniel “Danny” Hawthorne (Rowan Cunningham) and Ralph together for a meeting.
 Tension builds as the characters blame each other for Khatijah’s death.
 Grace was Khatijah’s roommate, who should’ve noticed something strange was happening.
 Porter worked with Khatijah on a couple of assignments for Galatine, yet he was oblivious to most of Galatine’s secrets.
 Perhaps most guilty is Danny, Khatijah’s mentor, who was fully aware of the danger she was in and tried his best to protect her.
 Meanwhile, Ralph doesn’t actually know Khatijah, but he strangely seems to be the most invested in the case.

-The tension explodes into a fight between Porter and Danny, during which glimpses of magic are shown through a flashing light effect.
+The tension explodes into a fight between Grace and Danny, during which glimpses of magic are shown through a flashing light effect.
 The play continues with Erin individually interviewing the other characters to gather evidence, bringing the audience deeper into the elaborate magical world crafted by Hussain.

 Hussain originally wrote “The Ghazzali Dossier” as a short story while participating in the Alpha Young Writers Workshop, a writers’ workshop for teenagers specializing in short fiction, sci-fi, fantasy and horror.
 Later, she revised the story into a play.
 Much of Hussain’s inspiration for “The Ghazzali Dossier” came from the Tufts environment, with its old brick buildings and interesting people.